FTarfasse/quick-perf-wiki/JVM-annotations.md

 [**Profile or check your JVM**](#Profile-or-check-your-JVM) <br> @ProfileJvm, @ExpectNoJvmIssue

 # One JVM by test method
-⚠️ *If you use one of the VM annotations, the test method is executed in a dedicated JVM.*
+⚠️ *If you use one of the JVM annotations, the test method is executed in a dedicated JVM.*

 # Configure your test JVM
 ## @HeapSize